 - Do they charge exit fees?

 At Russell Richardson we don't have exit fees as we don't agree with charging customers to get their documents back.
-We trust that our service levels will keep customers from moving.
+We trust that the standard of our service will keep customers from moving.

 - Are they members of recognised industry groups and do they meet industry standards for scanning and archiving?

-Although there are no official standards that scanning and archiving companies must meet, there are a number of things you can look out for to ensure the company you choose can be trusted.
+Although there are no official standards that scanning and archiving companies must meet, there are a number of things you can look for to ensure the company you choose can be trusted.
 These demonstrate that the archiving company meets certain standards.